tomasbedrich/pycaching/README.rst

     geocaching.post_log("GC1PAR2", "Found cache in the rain.
 Nice place, TFTC!")

-It is also possible to call post_log on :class:`.Cache` object, but you would have to create :class:`.Log` object manually and pass it to this method.
+It is also possible to call post_log on `Cache
+<https://pycaching.readthedocs.io/en/latest/api.html#cache>`__ object, but you would have to create
+`Log <https://pycaching.readthedocs.io/en/latest/api.html#log>`__ object manually and pass it to this method.

 Search for all traditional caches around
 ---------------------------------------------------------------------------------------------------